 Choose the import and travel requirements option that applies to your dog.

-The United States of America is not rabies free.
+The United States of America and Mexico are not rabies-free.

 List of recognized countries